DSCN2645

 Large items that do not break down: Wheat grass mats, flower arrangements, coconut shells

 Starch – can be used but does not benefit the system.
+Spread out so a gloppy spot does not form.

 Although most materials will decompose eventually, in urban systems, omit all meat and eggs.
 Avocado pits do not break down and can be problematic.